-Upon return to our laboratory selected samples were subjected to standard laboratory tests under the supervision of a soils engineer.
-The Atterberg Limits, in situ unit weights, percent of material passing a #200 sieve, and moisture contents of the different subsurface soils were determined.
-These soil properties were used to classify the soils and evaluate their potential for volumetric change.
-Unconfined compression tests performed on selected undisturbed samples were used to evaluate the shear strength of the different subsurface materials.
+Upon return to our laboratory selected samples were subjected to standard laboratory tests under shear strength of the different subsurface materials.
 The results of our testing program are included on the Logs of Boring in Appendix "A" of this report.